Sudoku

 Summary

-Overall, this project was a success and met all the requirements: fast, responsive, and fully featured.
+Overall, this project was a success and met all the requirements.

 Although the framework uses JavaScript under the hood in a few places via JSInterop, I only invoked this service once in production to trigger a flag informing Astro that the app is ready.
 Beyond that, I did not write a single line of JavaScript during development.